Mike Donilon

-Donilon has been an advisor and consultant to President Biden since 1981.
+Donilon has been an advisor and consultant to Biden since 1981.
 He has been described as Biden's "conscience, alter ego and shared brain" by the Washington Post.
+In the aftermath of the 2024 election, Donilon was criticized for shielding Biden from accurate information about his campaign prospects.

 Early life and education

 Donilon is a graduate of La Salle Academy in Providence, Rhode Island.
 He earned a Bachelor of Arts and Juris Doctor from Georgetown University.

 Career

-Mike Donilon has advised candidates and worked on their campaigns in numerous important races including Douglas Wilder's historic campaign and election as Governor of Virginia (1989), Harris Wofford's upset victory over Dick Thornburgh to become Senator for the state of Pennsylvania, and Bill Clinton's successful run for the White House in 1992.
+Donilon has advised candidates and worked on their campaigns in numerous important races, including Douglas Wilder's historic campaign and election as Governor of Virginia (1989), Harris Wofford's upset victory over Dick Thornburgh to become Senator for the state of Pennsylvania, and Bill Clinton's successful run for the White House in 1992.

 Donilon has also worked on campaigns for Governor Jon Corzine (D-New Jersey), Senator Bill Nelson (D-Florida), Senator Jack Reed (D-Rhode Island), Senator Sheldon Whitehouse (D-Rhode Island), Senator Joe Lieberman (I-Connecticut), Representative Dick Gephardt (D-Missouri), Senator Chris Dodd (D-Connecticut), Senator John Edwards (D-North Carolina), Vice President Al Gore (D-Tennessee), Senator John Kerry (D-Massachusetts), and former Senator Mark Dayton (D-Minnesota).
-In 2006 and 2008, Donilon claims he was "instrumental in the campaigns for Senator Claire McCaskill (D-Missouri), Senator Robert Menendez (D-New Jersey), Senator Mark Udall (D-Colorado), and Senator Jeanne Shaheen (D-New Hampshire), working to create the campaign ads for those races paid for by independent expenditure of the Democratic Senatorial Campaign Committee."

 Donilon was a managing member of MCD Strategies, a media consulting firm, for which he received compensation of at least $4 million.

+Donilon served as managing director of the Biden Institute at the Joseph R. Biden, Jr. School of Public Policy & Administration, where he was also an assistant professor.